 k) Resolution 196 (Rev. Dubai, 2018) of this conference, on protecting telecommunication service users/consumers;

-l) Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;
+l) Resolution 45 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;

 m) Resolution 140 (Rev. Dubai, 2018) of this conference, on ITU's role in implementing the WSIS outcomes and in the overall UNGA review of their implementation;

+n) Resolution 50 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA), on cybersecurity;

+o) Resolution 52 (Rev. Hammamet, 2016) of WTSA, on countering and combating spam;

-n) Resolution 58 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on encouraging the creation of national computer incident response teams (CIRTs), particularly for developing countries1;
+p) Resolution 58 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA), on encouraging the creation of national computer incident response teams (CIRTs), particularly for developing countries1;

-o) Resolution 67 (Rev. Buenos Aires, 2017) of WTDC, on the role of the ITU Telecommunication Development Sector (ITU-D) in child online protection;
+q) Resolution 67 (Rev. Kigali, 2022) of WTDC, on the role of the ITU Telecommunication Development Sector (ITU-D) in child online protection;

-p) Resolution 69 (Rev. Buenos Aires, 2017) of WTDC, on the creation of national CIRTs, particularly for developing countries, and cooperation between them;
+r) Resolution 69 (Rev. Kigali, 2022) of WTDC, on facilitating creation of national computer incident response teams, particularly for developing countries, and cooperation among them;

-q) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU,
+s) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU

+t) the relevant WTPF-21 opinions,

 considering